koreo-dev/koreo.dev/docs/workflow.md

     # `steps.simple_return_value`.
 If a step does not return successfully, then
     # any step referencing it will automatically be skipped and marked as
     # `depSkip`.
-    - label: simple_return_value
+    - label: config

-      # The Logic to be run.
+      # The logic to be run.
       ref:
         kind: ValueFunction
-        name: simple-return-value.v1
+        name: simple-example-config.v1

       # The inputs are available within the Logic under `=inputs.`
       # `step.inputs` must be a mapping, but these may be Koreo Expressions,
       # simple values, lists, or objects.
+The parent resource can be accessed
+      # with `=parent`.
+      inputs:
+        name: =parent.metadata.name
+        namespace: =parent.metadata.namespace

+    - label: simple_return_value
+      ref:
+        kind: ValueFunction
+        name: simple-return-value.v1

-Use an expression to pass the return
-      # value from another step.
+      # Use an expression to pass the return value from another step.
       inputs:
         string: =steps.config.string
         int: =steps.config.int